 The Academic Secretary

 The Academic Secretary is the Secretary of the General Board of the Faculties.
-In addition, the Academic Secretary is responsible for the oversight of the Student Registry, the Cambridge Admissions Office, Educational and Student Policy, the Planning and Resource Allocation Office, the International Strategy Office, the Research Office, and the administration of Schools, Faculties and Departments.
+In addition, the Academic Secretary is responsible for the oversight of the Student Registry, the Cambridge Admissions Office, Educational and Student Policy, the International Strategy Office, the Research Office, and the administration of Schools, Faculties and Departments.